Defense for Burglary Crimes in Florida

 Hiring An Attorney for Burglary Charges in Florida

 If you have been charged for burglary in West Palm Beach or Fort Lauderdale, Florida, contact defense attorney Matt Shafran at Weinstein Legal today.
 Hiring an experienced Florida burglary lawyer can mean the difference between conviction and acquittal.
 You need the most aggressive attorney fighting on your side.
 We serve all of Florida with Law Offices in Broward, Orange, and Palm Beach counties.
+Contact us at one of our three locations to discuss your defense:

 If law enforcement charges you with a burglary offense, know that you have rights.
 Ask for a lawyer immediately.
 You do not need to answer any questions from police or investigators without a burglary defense lawyer present.
 The more quickly you act and hire an attorney, the better your chances will be at having a positive outcome in court.
 We will begin working on forming your defense right away.
 We will guide you through the legal process and fight tirelessly for you in your defense.